-Breakfast will be eaten in the cafeteria/gym/outside where six feet of distance can be maintained.
+Breakfast will be eaten in classrooms where six feet of distance can be maintained.
+Sanitizer wipes will be provided for students to clean their desk space.

 Lunch:

 Students will wash their hands for 20 seconds with soap and water prior to eating or will use provided alcohol based hand sanitizer with 60-95% alcohol.